ericklein/air_quality/readme.md

 - mqtt
 	- [I][P3]102420: mqtt; Move local MQTT server to DNS named entry instead of IP address so DNS can resolve it if IP address changes
 	- [I][P3]111420: mqtt; MQTT publish (to Adafruit IO?) requires NTP to be defined?!
 No idea why.
-	- [I][P1]091321: mqtt; semi-consistently seeing issue where, over WiFI, temp is logging to mqtt properly but humidity and room are not.
-I thought I resolved it via different MQTT_CLIENT_ID, but no.
 - time
 	- [I][P3]112820: time; NTP is dependent to WiFi or Ethernet due to IPAddress
 	- [I][P2]111420: time; Review NTP while until data